rolling-sagas/rs-doc/game_character_creation/character_creation.md

 - Skill description and roll success/fail consequences (like the official rule book).

+- Provide character sheets for different ERAs (Alternative visual design)

 ### New Features

 - Auto generate character based on **occupation**
+    - So if the player has an occupation in mind, the AI can select and delegate the necessary skills to that character (*Can already be done on GPT*)

 - Auto fill character background with the help of **AI**
+    - Based on the occupation, it can either generate something completely new, OR, based on a short input and description from the player.

+- Character sheet changes or become weird due to injury or large drop in sanity (*Blood stains on character sheet or twisted/upside down text*)

 -